kacpro94/SQL/README.md

-In file 'readme' there are sql code with output from MySql Workbench.
+In file 'Sqloutputs' there are sql code with output from MySql Workbench.

 sql.sql file has a code with all tasks.